 Groups that used to get together in person may still do so but more infrequently on Zoom, and, given what is required to go out into the world, many people now simply find it easier to stay in.

 In short, it’s the complexity of sustaining contact with others, combined with the fact that it’s so difficult to be spontaneous and spur-of-the-moment, that makes COVID-19 loneliness so different.

 Here are a few tips that may help you or someone you know feel more connected:

 - Respect for how people are managing their safety during COVID-19 is a top priority but communication is the key.
 So, don’t assume what someone else’s COVID-19 contact rules are and rule them out of an invitation to a group get-together.
 Check it out with them.
 Their rules may have changed, or they may have found a way to feel safe and still participate that is mutually respectful of you and your other guests.

 - If you tend to invite-only couples or only singles to certain get-togethers, consider mixing it up.
 Your single friends may appreciate an evening or afternoon invite during this time even if everyone else is coupled up, and couples may enjoy a break from the couples-only get-togethers they are likely typically invited to attend.

 - Don’t assume that all your friends or relations are doing fine because you haven’t heard from them.
 Reach out.
 Find out what they are up to.
 Maybe they’ve discovered some fun COVID-19 safe activity, or maybe they could really benefit from a conversation pick-me-up right now.

-- Invite your friends and perhaps their whole family out for a hike, paddle or other active outing.
+- Invite your friends and perhaps their whole family out for a hike, paddle, or other active outings.
 Creating shared memories through these types of experiences feeds our connective tissue.

 - If you’re feeling isolated, get involved in safe volunteer activities or with community action groups.
 The added benefit is the consistency of contact with others these types of opportunities naturally provide.